Velké Bílovice: Culture

 Hody ("The Feasts") is the most important folk festival in Velké Bílovice.
 It begins on the first Sunday after the Day of the Virgin Mary's Birth (8 September), patron saint of the local church, and continues till Tuesday.
 On the Saturday before the Feasts festive maypole is manually erected.
 The main celebration takes place on Sunday, when many visitors even from far away come to admire the folk costume parade, which is annually attended by more than 50 costumed couples.

 "From wine cellar to wine cellar" is a traditional cultural event, consisting of walking around wine cellars and tasting plenty of different varieties of wines from many different winemakers.
 It is regularly held on Saturday at the turn of March and April.

 "Wine exhibition" is a traditional social event since 1965.
 In the town's Culture House, 600 to 900 wine samples of local winemakers and winemakers from the surrounding villages, especially from the Velkopavlovická wine-growing sub-region, are exhibited.
 It is held at the turn of April and May.

 Sights

-Hutterite wine cellars are well known wine cellars.
+A notable feature of Velké Bílovice are the Hutterite wine cellars.
 The biggest one was built around 1614.
 Its current owner is the company Habánské sklepy.

 Town Museum is a museum with local folk costumes, many archaeological finds from the area, old farm tools and other things associated with the history of the town.

 Hradištěk-Zímarky Hill is a distinctive landscape element with an excellent outlook.
-On the hilltop there is a chapel which is consecrated to four saints: St. Urban (patron saint of winemakers), St. Wenceslaus (patron saint of the Czech Lands) and Saints Cyril and Methodius (patrons saints of Christianity in the Czech Lands).
+On the hilltop there is a chapel which is consecrated to four saints: St. Urban (patron saint of winemakers), St. Wenceslaus (patron saint of the Czech lands) and Saints Cyril and Methodius (patrons saints of Christianity in the Czech lands).

-Church of the Nativity of the Virgin Mary was built in late Baroque style in 1764–1765.
+The Church of the Nativity of the Virgin Mary was built in the late Baroque style in 1764–1765.